StarRocks/starrocks/docs/data_source/catalog/unified_catalog.md

 ## Limits

-StarRocks supports integrations with only a single storage system and a single metastore service.
+One unified catalog supports integrations with only a single storage system and a single metastore service.
 Therefore, make sure all the data sources you want to integrate as a unified data source with StarRocks use the same storage system and metastore service.

 ## Usage notes